 - No longer serve your needs or the needs of your family

-- Are mentally weighing you down or you no longer love
+- Are mentally weighing you down or items that you no longer love

 - Clothes/accessories that no longer fit your personal style or your body

 - Home décor and accessory items that no longer fit the decorating style of your home